 Note: Expired keys do not get imported.
 As a result, the number of keys in the source and destination databases might be different after the import completes.

 Import a Dataset from a Redis Server

-To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Enterprise VPC instance and click the "Import" button when done:
+To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Cloud Pro instance and click the "Import" button when done:

 - Enter the hostname or the public IP address of the source Redis server in the Redis Hostname/IP Address box.

 - Enter the port of the source Redis server in the Port field, if it is different from the default value of 6379.